How to create a marketing plan in 2026

 Q. Where can I find templates or examples of marketing plans?

-There are various online resources, books, and software tools available that offer templates, guides, and examples of marketing plans to help you get started.
+There are various online resources, books, and software tools available that offer templates, guides, and examples of plans to help you get started.

 Q. What Is a Marketing Plan Template?